keithjjones/fileintel/README.md

 sent to STDOUT so the data can be saved or piped into another program.
 Since the output is in CSV format, spreadsheets such as Excel or database systems will easily be able to import the data.

+This works with Python v2, but it should also work with Python v3.
+If you find it does not work with Python v3 please post an issue.

 ## Help Screen: